jaguar-ks/miniRT/readme.md

 ---

-# 🌀 miniRT
+## 🌀 miniRT
+---

+##  Overview

 A simple **ray tracing** engine built in **C**, capable of rendering 3D scenes based on a plain-text scene description file.
 This project reads a `.rt` file, parses various 3D objects, and renders them using the MiniLibX graphical library.

----

-## 📜 Overview

 **miniRT** parses and processes a custom scene file containing:

 - Ambient lighting